-Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the district, ward, community board or community trust. (eg if a person wishes to stand for election to a ward, then that person must be nominated by two electors from the ward).
+Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the relevant electoral issue. (eg if a person wishes to stand for election to a ward, then that person must be nominated by two electors from that ward).